xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreSingleton/README.md

 ## Problem statement

-- Across the Apple Store, we would like access to a user's information for various purposes.
+- Across the Apple Store app, we would like access to a user's information for various purposes.

 - These include greeting the user, displaying their details, or showing their profile picture.